Shingyx/BoomSwitch/README.md

 Please raise a GitHub issue or send me an email if you experience any issues or can help confirm support for any of the speakers listed above.
 The list of supported and unsupported speakers will be updated as more information is obtained.

-Functionality is limited to switching the speaker's power.
+Functionality is intentionally limited to switching the speaker's power to keep the app fast and lightweight.
 For more functionality, please use the official BOOM app by Logitech: https://play.google.com/store/apps/details?id=com.logitech.ueboom

 Developed independently without any affiliation with Logitech.
 Ultimate Ears and BOOM are trademarks of Logitech.